nissy-dev/resume/README.md

 ## Experience

-### [Ubie, inc](https://ubiehealth.com/company) Backend engineer (2024/01 - current, second job)

-- Migrated BFF server from Kotlin to Node.js by implementing GraphQL and REST APIs using NestJS and Prisma, reducing context switching between frontend (TypeScript) and backend development
-- Established foundational tooling infrastructure (custom lint rules and build systems) to enforce module independence in a modular monolith architecture
-- Implemented distributed tracing across microservices using OpenTelemetry, improving observability and reducing debugging time

 ### [Cybozu, Inc](https://cybozu-global.com/) Senior software engineer (2024/07 - current)

 #### Cybozu Office infrastructure migration project (2024/07 - current)

 Cybozu Office is one of the core products, serving as a multi-tenant SaaS platform with tens of thousands of active tenants.
 This project involves migrating these multi-tenant services to a new Kubernetes-based on-premises infrastructure.

-- Implemented new tenant management services for the new infrastructure
+- Implemented tenant management services (create, update, delete) for a new infrastructure platform
-  - Engineered a high-performance job queue using Go and MySQL to handle tens of thousands of jobs
+  - Built a job queue in Go and MySQL with idempotency and retry mechanisms
-  - Implemented robust error handling and retry mechanisms to ensure data integrity during tenant operations
+  - Achieved processing of tens of thousands of jobs in about five minutes, significantly reducing release time
+- Developed a GitOps (ArgoCD)-based service for automatic Kubernetes resource updates
+  - Implemented a Go-based gRPC server to trigger GitHub Actions which commit resource changes to repositories
+  - Enabled single-branch resource management using Jsonnet, reducing operational overhead from multi-branch workflows
+- Operated hundreds of stateful Pods on Kubernetes
+  - Created Grafana dashboards based on USE/RED metrics for observability
-- Established observability infrastructure using Grafana and VictoriaMetrics
+  - Collected metrics using VictoriaMetrics and built alerting rules with MetricsQL
-  - Designed custom dashboards and alerting workflows to enable proactive incident detection and management
+  - Improved SLOs considering business-hour access importance for a B2B SaaS product

 ### [Cybozu, Inc](https://cybozu-global.com/) Frontend engineer (2021/04 - 2024/06)